 There is quite often a conversation among classic Volvo enthusiasts as to what equipment the Volvo Amazon 123GT came with, and what is “correct”.
-Your editor has attempted to list and visualize the unique equipment starting with the1967 GT.
-If you know of anything that is missing or is incorrect, please let me know.
+Your editor has attempted to list and visualize the unique equipment starting with the 1967 GT.
+If you know of anything that needs to be added, missing or is incorrect, please let me know.

 A Swedish built / assembled 1967 Volvo Amazon 123GT for the Swedish market would have the following equipment: